 - Faculty Mentors – each student will be paired with a faculty mentor, providing an open door for students to discuss career plans, ask questions, share experiences, and provide a personal connection to help students through difficult academic and life pressures.

 - Financial Awards – the amount of the scholarship is based on the student’s level of need and the amount of other financial support already in place, such as federal financial aid.
 The awards are given on top of financial aid to help students cover all related expenses of attending college, not to exceed unmet need or $10,000 per year.

-- Internships and Job Shadowing – a limited number of paid and unpaid internships as well as job shadowing opportunities will be available through the program and Career Services.
+- Internships and Job Shadowing – a limited number of paid internships as well as job shadowing opportunities will be available through the program and Career Services.